millelog/finger-chopsticks/README.md

 ## Motivation

-I'm so bad at Finger Chopsticks that I built an AI to beat people for me.
+I'm so bad at Finger Chopsticks that I built an AI for my wife to play.

 ## Features

 - Intuitive drag-and-drop interface
 - Challenging AI opponent (that hopefully beats humans better than I can)
 - Animated moves for better visibility (of your imminent defeat)
-- Responsive design for both desktop and mobile play (lose anywhere, anytime!)
+- Responsive design for both desktop and mobile play

 ## Live Demo